BLCM/bl3mods/Aaron0000/Balands/README.md

 Reduced Body and Mind damage by 25%.

-Reduced the Reflux' damage by 25%.
+Reduced the Reflux' damage by 25% and reverted the ammo cost back to one.

 Reduced the Sand Hawk's damage by 37.5%.